hillaper/Rela2x/README.md

 Rela²x is a freely available Python package that contains a collection of functions and classes for Analytic and Automatic high-field liquid-state NMR relaxation theory.

-The package provides tools to compute, approximate and analyze the Liouville-space matrix representation of the relaxation superoperator, *R*, for various small spin systems with arbitrary spin quantum numbers and relaxation mechanisms.
+The package provides tools to compute, approximate and analyze the Liouville-space matrix representation of the relaxation superoperator, *R*, for arbitrary small spin systems and spin quantum numbers with any relaxation mechanisms.
 Every possible cross-term between each interaction is included.
 Approximations and simplifications for the analysis of *R*, as well as visualization tools, are available.
 Rela²x is designed to be easy to use and understand, requiring only basic knowledge of Python.

 ## Notes

 Before using Rela²x, it is recommended that you have read the related publication [].
 (There, the Greek letter Gamma is used for the relaxation superoperator, but in Python this is inconvenient, so here, and also in the code, R is used.)

 Basic knowledge of Python is assumed.
-Additional experience with the *SymPy* library can provide helpful because the matrix representation of *R* is a *SymPy* matrix object.
+Additional experience with the *SymPy* library can provide helpful because it is the main library used by Rela²x.

 For detailed information on the functions and classes of Rela²x, see the documentation directly in `rela2x.py`.